Where Can You Get Shave Ice in Hawaii?

 Shave ice in Hawaii is an iconic treat made from fluffy ice closely shaved off a block of ice.
-Those who are unfamiliar with this sweet snack might erroneously refer to it as “shaved ice” instead of “shave ice,” which is what it is called in Hawaii.
-Additionally, some people mistakenly confuse shave ice with snow cones since it can resemble each other to the uninitiated.
+Those who are unfamiliar with this sweet snack might erroneously refer to it as “shaved ice.”
+But people in Hawaii simply call it shave ice.
+Additionally, some people mistakenly confuse shave ice with snow cones.
 However, snow cones come from ice that is crushed, rather than from ice shaved off a block.
 Shaving, rather than crushing, allows the ice to layer lightly in subtle shavings, the way snow naturally falls.
-When made authentically, shave ice rarely needs a straw, since its flavoring generally is absorbed in the ice itself, rather than quickly seeping to the bottom of the cup.
+When someone makes it authentically, shave ice rarely needs a straw.
+This is because the ice absorbs the flavoring and doesn’t seep to the bottom of the cup.

 History of Shave Ice in Hawaii